-Our legal team is experienced in CEQA suits and understands the challenges as well as the necessary steps to succeed.
-Pasadena Audubon and Arroyo Seco Foundation are prepared to continue with the lawsuit to reach a positive outcome, and are developing other funding sources in addition to this campaign.
+Our legal team has done a great job.
+They have put us in a good position to succeed.
+Pasadena Audubon and Arroyo Seco Foundation are prepared to continue with the lawsuit and to challenge the environmental permits to reach a positive outcome, but we need your support.

 If you can't contribute financially, you can still help: